At CCM we offer several distinct programs for high school students to get an early start on their future:

 - Share Time Programs, offered in conjunction with the Morris County Vocational School District, provide students with college-level programs in the Culinary Arts and Hospitality, Cybersecurity and Information Protection (CIP), and Design and Prototyping.

-The State-Issued High School Diploma allows students to earn a state-endorsed high school diploma by completing thirty college credits at CCM.
-More information about the program can be found here or at the link on the left side of the page.
+- State-Issued High School Diploma allows students to earn a state endorsed high school diploma by completing college courses.

 The Challenger Program